POSTED: Monday, June 26th, 2016

 covers a broad range of important subjects, including character roster

-choices, preserving gameplay complexity.
+choices and preserving gameplay complexity.
 The MVCI devs were even

 asked about the negative response towards Chun-Li's face in the E3